-Ataxia – A degenerative disorder affecting the brain, brainstem, or spinal cord.
+Ataxia is a degenerative disorder affecting the brain, brainstem or spinal cord.
 This can result in clumsiness, inaccuracy, instability, imbalance, tremor or a lack of coordination while performing voluntary movements.
 Movements are not smooth and may appear disjointed or jerky.
 Patients may fall down frequently due to an unsteady gait.
 Ataxia also can affect speech and movement of the eyes.

 In some cases, physical therapy or changes in lifestyle may improve symptoms.
 If the condition affects a patient's ability to perform daily tasks and has a negative impact on quality of life, medication or surgery are considered.
 About 50 to 75 percent of patients taking medications have a reduction of their tremor.
 Beta-blockers, anti-seizure medications, benzodiazepines and carbonic anhydrase inhibitors often are prescribed.
 Beta-blockers usually are prescribed for younger patients because they may cause memory loss and confusion in older patients.
 Botox injections help block the communication between the nerve and the muscle and may lessen tremor.

 If the tremor is so severe that is causes a disability, surgery may be recommended.
 Thalamotomy purposely destroys a portion of the area deep within the brain that receives sensory messages, and area known as the thalamus.
 About 75 percent of patients undergoing this procedure find relief on one side of their body.
 Surgery on both sides of the thalamus is rarely done due to the high risk of speech loss.
 Deep Brain Stimulation is another surgical option in severe cases of essential tremor that have not responded to medication.
 A hair-thin wire is implanted in the thalamus and connected to a neurostimulator implanted under the collarbone.
 The neurostimulator sends electrical impulses along the wire to the thalamus, interrupting signals that cause tremor.